 You also might not be able to borrow as much as you would like, and you will almost definitely have to pay a significantly higher interest rate on your auto loan than someone who doesn’t have a repossession on their credit history.
 That’s because the lender must price into their interest rate the risk that you’ll default again.

-Is It Possible to Get a Better Auto Loan After Your Credit Score Improves?
+Is It Possible to Get a Better Auto Loan After My Credit Score Improves?

 If you have bad credit, you might think that your only option is to take out an auto loan with a high interest rate and pay it off completely.
 Fortunately, that’s not the case.
 In fact, if your credit score has improved, you can save hundreds or even thousands of dollars by refinancing your auto loan at a lower interest rate.